-1. Go to Settings > Profiles > PPSK.
+1. Select a site from the drop-down list of Organization.
+Go to Settings > Profiles > PPSK.
 Click + Create New PPSK Profile to add a new PPSK profile.

 2. Enter a name for the new profile.
 Click +Add to add new entries in the PPSK profile or click Import to import entries in batches from a file.